byllyfish/precis_i18n/README.rst

 -  NicknameCaseMapped

 The ``CaseMapped`` profiles use Unicode ``ToLower`` per the latest RFC.
-Previous verions of this package used Unicode Default Case Folding.
+Previous versions of this package used Unicode Default Case Folding.
 There are CaseMapped variants for different case transformations.
 These profile names are deprecated:

 -  UsernameCaseMapped:ToLower